Trubenova/MatingSystemCelegans/README.md

 This is code for investigating the consequences of mating systems for resistance evolution.

 ## WormFunctionsMating.py
-This is the main file containing all the classes (e.g. Experiment, Population) that are necessary to run the simulations.
+This is the main file containing all the classes (e.g., Experiment, Population) needed to run the simulations.
 All details of the experiments are encoded here.
-Individual outputs of the simulations are saved into individual files.
+Individual outputs of the simulations are saved in individual files.

 ## MatingWormsCluster.ipynb and MatingWormsCluster2Loci.ipynb